optiver/vulcan-py/README.md

 ### dev-dependencies

 Finally, this section is used to specify any dependencies used for development, such as mypy or pytest.
-These are NOT used in resolving the lockfile, and are installed when `vulcan develop` is run.
+These are NOT used in resolving the lockfile, and are installed when `vulcan develop` is run (in addition to installing the application as an editable install, equivalent to `pip install -e .`).
 It is possible to only install a single set of dev dependencies with `vulcan develop {key}` (e.x `vulcan develop static-analysis`)

 ```toml